carbonvibes/Child-Monitoring-app/README.md

 ## Project Overview

-<div align="justify"> The Child Safety App is a project developed as part of our Electrical Engineering course, *Signals, Systems, and Random Processes*.
+<div align="justify"> The Child Safety App is a project developed as part of our Electrical Engineering course - Signals, Systems, and Random Processes.
 It addresses a significant concern among parents: ensuring the safety of their children while riding bicycles.
 Powered by Simulink for Android devices, this app provides real-time monitoring and proactive alerts, enhancing child safety and parental confidence. </div>

 ## Key Features